hashgraph/hedera-services/platform-sdk/base-apps/swirlds-base-sample/README.md

 7. Visualize metrics using Grafana on `http://localhost:8002/`.
 5. Example Http requests have been included in `./http-requests`.

-Alternatively
-1. Build the application using `gradlew assemble`.
-2. Run the app using `gradlew run`
-3. Run all included docker containers using docker-compose.
-Go to docker folder and run `docker-compose up`
-4. Access the Swagger UI for interacting with the REST API.
-The Swagger UI runs on `http://localhost:8080/`.
-5. Example Http requests have been included in `./http-requests`.
-6. Monitor metrics using the Prometheus server running on `http://localhost:9090/`.
-7. Visualize metrics using Grafana on `http://localhost:3000/`.

 ## To Be Included